polleverywhere/marketing_engineer_challenge/README.md

 5. Open the website at http://127.0.0.1:4567

 The files you'll be editing are in the `./source` directory of the project.

-## Instructions

-Once you have Middleman installed, you'll want to:

-1. Integrate an asset pipeline into the Middleman project that minifies CSS and JS, compresses images, and makes the pages load fast.

-2. When somebody adds a new case study to the `./source/case-studies` directory or changes the `title` frontmatter key make the changes appear automatically in:
-  - the footer on all pages
-  - the "/" homepage
-  - the matching case study page

-3. Images that represent case studies at "/" and "/case-studies/*.html" are not DRY.
-If somebody in marketing decides they want a different image to represent a case study, how can you structure the page so that you change that URL in one place and it updates in all of the areas where the case study is referenced?
-Can you make this image appear as a hero shot on the case study page itself?

 ## Helpful resources